Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

         - Creating and accepting an invitation to collaboratively implement a web site.
         - Collaboratively sharing a terminal window with a remote developer.
-        - Running a web server and then sharing accessing to that server with a remote developer.
+        - Running a web server and then sharing the access to that server with a remote developer.

 - **Using Version Control Systems**: